irenedo/pmcli/README.md

 * jsonpp (json pretty printed, default)
 * raw    (the exact response from Marathon)

-You can have different marathon hosts in the file and specify it from the CLI with the '-p' switch
+You can have different marathon hosts (profiles) in the file and specify the one to use from the CLI with the '-p' switch

 ```
 [default]